arbailey2297/arbailey2297.github.io/_publications/half-light-histories.md

 ---
-title: "💡 Half-light Histories: Exploring the Experimental Realism of Kentucky Route Zero and Disco Elysium (forthcoming)"
+title: "💡 Half-light Histories: Exploring the Experimental Realism of Kentucky Route Zero and Disco Elysium"
 collection: publications
 permalink: /publication/half-light-histories
 excerpt: 'In this chapter, I examine how <i>Kentucky Route Zero</i> and <i>Disco Elysium</i> metatextually represent the histories of computing and videogames, using experimental storytelling to highlight their origins.
 By analyzing these narratives, I argue that videogames have the potential to remediate their own histories, linking them to broader histories of art and technology.'